Weddings and Moving in With Your New Spouse During the Pandemic

 A move can be stressful enough, but trying to combine households and personal lives during a global pandemic can be even harder.
-For the specifics on coronavirus moves, check out this article.
-For now, we’re going to focus on successfully marrying your lifestyle to your partner’s in your new home.
+Here are four things you can do to successfully marry your lifestyle to your partner’s in your new home.

 Discussing your financial plans

 With the merging of households also come the financial implications.
 Moving can be very expensive, even if you do not hire professional movers, so take this into account when working on your new joint budget.

 This is also a great time to discuss any outstanding debts, mortgages or recurring bills that may affect your joint bank accounts moving forward.

 This is also an opportunity to donate or purge any extra, unwanted items that you may have in either of your households.
 An itemized list can help you inventory what you have and what you would like to take with you.